mennetorelli/Plumberz/README.md

 ### ZipSink, ZipSource and ZipConduit newtypes
-Even if not used in our project, there are some newtypes that are worth mentioning, which are:
+There are some newtypes that are worth mentioning, even if we didn't employed them in our project.

-`ZipSink` is a newtype wrapper which provides an different `Applicative` instance than the standard one for `ConduitT`.
+`ZipSink` is a newtype wrapper which provides a different `Applicative` instance than the standard one for `ConduitT`.
 Instead of sequencing the consumption of a stream, it allows two components to consume in parallel.

 ```haskell